 The boots we reviewed have two types of insulation: synthetic fiber insulation and neoprene.
 Neoprene, which is used only in the Bogs Classic Ultra Mid, is the same textile used in cold weather fishing gloves and wetsuits.
 Neoprene is warm, very durable, and will not pack out and lose its insulating properties over time.
 In tight-fitting neoprene garments, there is often a clammy feeling as it does not breathe well.
 When used in the looser fitting Bogs boots, we did not have those issues.
 It is not the warmest material though, so it is most appropriate for moderate climates and wet weather.

-Synthetic insulation is made of spun plasticized fibers that are then integrated into the boot lining.
+Synthetic insulation consists of spun plasticized fibers that are integrated into the boot lining.
 Much like the synthetic insulation used in puffy jackets and sleeping bags, the insulation is most effective at trapping heat when allowed to expand and "loft."
 This loft gives Pac boots like the Kamik Nation Plus a soft and cushiony feel, as the room between the outer boot and liner allows the Thinsulate insulation to fully loft.
 However, this leads to a looser fit.
 The amount of insulation used and how it is sewn into the inside of the boot will also have a bearing on fit and warmth.
 If the insulation is tightly packed, it might feel as warm as a boot that used much less insulation but allows it to loft up.
 Synthetic insulation feels softer and provides more cushion than neoprene.

-A unique insulation method used in the Columbia Bugaboot Plus IV Omni-Heat is a reflective metallic lining that reflects more body heat back into the boot.
+A unique insulation method used in the Columbia Bugaboot Plus IV Omni-Heat is a reflective metallic lining that reflects more body heat into the boot.
 While uncommon, this lining allowed the Bugaboot to insulate relatively well with only 200 grams of additional synthetic insulation.

 Water conducts temperature much faster than air, and in the winter time, whatever water you may encounter is likely to be very cold.
 Boot makers protect the foot from outside moisture in two ways.
-The boot can be made using inherently waterproof materials like treated leather or rubber, or it can be constructed using a thin waterproof membrane, not unlike a rain jacket that is sewn into the interior lining of the boot.
+The boot can be made using inherently waterproof materials like treated leather or rubber, or it can be constructed using a thin waterproof membrane, not unlike a rain jacket sewn into the interior lining of the boot.
 Using fully waterproof materials like neoprene and rubber will keep water out, but often at the cost of breathability.
 Depending on the material used, the outer shell may need to be periodically treated to keep them shedding water as well as when they were brand new, especially if they use an animal leather to exclude water.

 Boots that incorporate a waterproof/breathable membrane ensure that water coming in from the outside will never reach the wearer's foot.
-While this may be true, attention must still be given to the outer materials, since waterlogged fabrics will inhibit the transference of perspiration from the inside of the boot, resulting in a feeling of coldness and dampness — akin to the model having let in water.
+While this may be true, attention must still be given to the outer materials, since waterlogged fabrics will inhibit the transference of sweat from the inside of the boot, resulting in a feeling of coldness and dampness — akin to the model having let in water.

 All of the insulated winter hiking boots that we tested claim to be waterproof and many of them proved themselves to be just that, up to the top of the tongue, of course.
 Our submersion testing revealed that a few of our competitors are not, in fact, completely waterproof.
 That said, all of the models in our test will keep your feet dry in most situations.